SeanHampson/MLM-CA/README.md

 ProcessQuery | <ul><li>The bayes formula is used inside this class.</li><li>The class grabs the pre-populated ArrayLists from the ProcessEntry class and uses these in order to generate a result.</li></ul> | query | *'yes'* or *'no'* **whether they'll become future entrepreneur or not**
 GUI | Provide a friendly UI for user to create Query objects and pass them onto ProcessQuery class in order to find a result whether they'll become a future entrepreneur or not based on the given dataset. | **User Input** | None

+## Optional Functionality
+The GUI was an optional part which I chose to do as it makes it easier to work with the model and test it out.
+I could've gone with the standard java console but I thought the GUI would be a neat feature.

 ### When program starts up this is how the GUI will look initially.
 ![alt text](https://github.com/SeanHampson/MLM-CA/blob/main/images/default-gui.png "Default GUI")